UAE divorce timeline: a calendar and hourglass beside legal documents on a desk

 Divorce Certificate Issuance

-Once the judgment is final — appeal period elapsed or both parties waive appeal — the court issues the official divorce certificate.
+Once the judgment is final, with the appeal period elapsed or waived, the court issues the official divorce certificate.
 This document is required for visa applications, name changes, remarriage, and home-country record updates.

 Delay Factor Typical Impact How to Avoid